 It was a daring venture because I had no idea what to expect in response.
 From endless euphoria to total rejection, everything was possible.
 In the end, there was something of both.
 My mother opened her present and began to dance like crazy across the room, shouting, “I’ll be a grandma, I’ll finally be a grandma!”.
 On the other side of the table sat a completely baffled father, who just could not understand what this little pair of shoes in the gift box meant to him.
 He needed a breeze of fresh air while I told him all about our plan, the arrangements, and the moms.
 The prospect of having a real grandson or granddaughter soon sank slowly into his heart.
 Just a few days later, we received a call from my mother that my father had officially started to make plans as a grandfather.
 One year later, our first summer weekend together wiped away all doubts.
 Today you can hardly imagine a more proud grandfather, like my daddy.

-And so our story continues
+And so, our story continues

 The last year was marked by intensive contact via WhatsApp with countless pictures, videos, and messages documenting every little step of our common child.
 Since his birth last year, we have visited my son three times and even celebrated Christmas together.
 “Going with the flow” is currently our motto.
-And even if he is a boy genetically, we want to offer him as much freedom and possibilities as possible.
-For both, his sex, as well as his sexual preferences or with which sex he would like to identify himself later, should be left entirely to himself.
+And even if he is a boy genetically, we want to offer him as much freedom and opportunities as possible.
+For both, his sex, and his sexual preferences or with which sex he would like to identify himself later, should be left entirely to himself.
 Unlike me, he prefers to play with cars instead of dolls.
 But who knows what will happen in the future.

 When a rainbow family grows together

 This was Episode 1 of our series about the topic of becoming a rainbow family.
 On our blog, it is mainly about me and my experiences as a gay father, since I was the one who pursued the desire to have children and also performed the sperm donation abroad (More about this in a future episode).
 The summer weekend together also marked the first edition of a summer event where all families involved were invited to celebrate the successful launch of our rainbow family together.
 Even one of the two grand grannies was there.
-Because no matter how life ends up in the world, it is important that we follow a desire with love.
-And that all involved work together for the happiness of the children in order to prepare them well for the challenges of life.
+Because no matter how life ends up in the world, we must follow a desire with love.
+And that all involved work together for the happiness of the children to prepare them well for the challenges of life.
 And baby number two is already on the way …